ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </script>
 ```

-In the example above, firstly the parent element with the class `parent` is selected using `$(".parent")`, and then the child element with the class `child` is found within that parent element using `$(".child")`.
-Then the text content of the child element is modified to "Modified child element".
+In the example above, first select the parent element with the `parent` class using `$(".parent")`, and then use `$(".child")` to search for the child element with the `child` class within this parent element.
+Then modify the text content of the child element to "Modified child element".

-### Using the `$('xxx xxxx')` approach
+### Using `$('xxx xxxx')` method

-`$('xxx xxxx')` searches for elements that match the second selector condition in the global scope, and then finds elements that match the first selector condition within those elements.
-This allows for directly finding the child element that meets the conditions.
+`$('xxx xxxx')` is used to find elements that match the second selector condition within the global scope, and then search for elements that match the first selector condition within these elements.
+This approach allows for directly finding the desired child elements in one step.

 #### Example